RaunakJha24/debian-13/README.md

 This guide is intended for system administrators or users familiar with basic system hardware BIOS/UEFI setup, who wish to install Debian 13.

 ### 2.2 What this covers
-* Downloading and verifying Debian 13 installation media
+* Downloading and verifying Debian 13 installation file
 * Creating a bootable USB installation drive
 * Booting the installer
 * Basic installation: partitioning, user setup, software selection